Zandinii/Zandinii/README.md

 ## Hi there 👋

-I am a civilengineer student in computer science @ Chalmers.
-Welcome to my Github!

 <!--
 **Zandinii/Zandinii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.